Hike to Hotel Everest View

-The journey to Everest Base Camp (EBC), situated at an altitude of around 5350 meters, begins with a flight from Kathmandu to Lukla.
-After landing, the trekking journey starts with a delightful 3-hour stroll to Phakding, immersing you in the mystic beauty of rainbow prayer flags, monasteries, and Buddhism.
-You’ll pass via Syangboche Airport, which has been closed for about a decade.
-However, you will be able to visit this world’s highest airport and see breathtaking views.
-The Khumbu Glacier, the world’s deepest glacier, may also be seen from the EBC camp.
+The journey to Everest Base Camp (EBC), situated at around 5364 meters, begins with a flight from Kathmandu to Lukla.
+After landing, the trekking journey starts with a delightful 3-4 hour stroll to Phakding, immersing you in the mystic beauty of rainbow prayer flags, monasteries, and Buddhism.
+You'll pass via Syangboche Airport, which has been closed for about a decade.
+However, you will be able to visit this world's highest airport and see breathtaking views.
+The Khumbu Glacier, the world's deepest glacier, may also be seen from the EBC camp.

-In essence, this remote trail route takes you to the base of the world’s highest point, The Everest Base Camp.
-Before opening a portal to the top of the planet, you’ll be introduced to local cultures.
-You’ll pass through several traditional Sherpa settlements at an elevation of more than 2,500 meters, where you will ascend through difficult paths.
-Some trek days may include a long walk through a tiring trail and traversing several suspension bridges throughout the journey.
-Another breathtaking vantage point is Kala Patthar, located at a height of 5545 meters, where you can see Mount Everest in all her grandeur, towering over the other Himalayan peaks.
+In essence, this remote trail route takes you to the base of the world's highest point, The Everest Base Camp.
+Before opening a portal to the top of the planet, you'll be introduced to local cultures.
+You'll pass through several traditional Sherpa settlements at an elevation of more than 2,500 meters and ascend through complex paths.
+Some trek days may include a long walk through a tiring track and crossing several suspension bridges throughout the journey.
+Another breathtaking vantage point is Kala Patthar 5545 meters, where you can see Mount Everest in all her grandeur, towering over the other Himalayan peaks.

 Best season to travel to Everest Base Camp Trek